Demonia (film)

-Demonia is an Italian horror film co-written and directed by Lucio Fulci.
+Demonia is a 1990 Italian horror film co-written and directed by Lucio Fulci.

 Plot

 In Sicily in 1486, a mob of villagers tortured and crucified five nuns, suspected of witchcraft, in a chamber beneath their convent.

 At a seance in Toronto in 1990, Liza (Meg Register) has a vision of the crucified nuns and falls screaming onto the floor.

 Several months later.
 Liza and Professor Evans (Brett Halsey), a respected archaeologist and her former professor, lead a survey team to Ancient Greek ruins near the small town of Santa Rosalia, Sicily.
 The locals, including Porter (Al Cliver) and Turi (Lino Salemme), tell them to avoid a monastery's beautiful but ominous ruins that overlook the dig.
 Although Professor Evans reminds her that she should avoid any involvement with the supernatural after the seance in Toronto, Liza is fascinated by the morbid rumors about what happened in the monastery.

 Ignoring Turi's angry rebuke, Liza enters the monastery crypt.
 Convinced that there is another chamber behind a wall, she uses a pick-axe to break into the cavern containing the charred remains of the five nuns.
 But when Liza tells Professor Evans what she has found, he angrily tells her to forget she saw anything.

 Soon, supernatural murders begin to take place.
 Porter is killed on his boat by a harpoon gun-wielding spectral nun.
 Two archaeological team members, Sean (Grady Thomas Clarkson) and Kevin (Pascal Druant), are lured into the ruins by enticing female voices and then killed when they fall through a weak floorboard and land into a pit of metal spikes.
 Eventually, Inspector Carter (Lucio Fulci) from Interpol arrives to investigate the deaths.